datacarpentry/shell-genomics/_episodes/04-redirection.md

 The output of our second call to `wc` shows that we have not overwritten our original data.

-We can also do this with a single line of code by using a wildcard.
+We can also do this with a single line of code by using a wildcard:

 ~~~
 $ grep -B1 -A2 NNNNNNNNNN *.fastq > bad_reads.txt